Frequently asked questions about law enforcement in health care settings.

 Wrap a hot dog in a skinny slice of pre-made dough from the grocery store (you can find this in the refrigerator section!) and bake in the oven until the dough is cooked through.
 Follow the instructions on the dough for how long to bake.

-mummy dogs
+mummy dogs Halloween food

 Monster teeth

-Slather your family’s favorite nut butter between two apple slices and add yogurt-covered nuts to look like teeth.
+Slather your family’s favorite nut butter between two apple slices and add yogurt covered nuts to look like teeth.

-Pumpkin oranges
+Pumpkin cuties

 Ghost bananas